-The parking assist makes parking easier by measuring the distance between the vehicle and obstacles, and giving acoustic signals.
-It is the driver, however, who bears full responsibility for the parking manoeuvre.
+The parking assist makes parking easier by measuring the distance between the vehicle and obstacles.
+It is the driver, however, who bears full responsibility for parking.

-The system consists of four ultrasonic parking sensors in the rear bumper.
+The system consists of four ultrasonic parking sensors bumper mounted.

-Control indicator P[TM]▲ ♀ 80.
+Control indicator P[TM]▲ ⇔ 79.